Jarin Stevenson: Recruitment

 Stevenson received his first athletic scholarship offer from the University of North Carolina, his mother's alma mater, prior to his sophomore season of high school.
 He became a highly-ranked college basketball prospect for two years and had an extensive recruiting process.
 His father said that "It's starting to seem like we have too many options," referring to all the different places recruiting Stevenson.
 By his junior year, he was ranked a five-star recruit in the class of 2024 and the top power forward nationally, as well as the 16th-best player overall, by ESPN.
 A 247Sports ranking placed him as the 10th-best player nationally and the top player in North Carolina.
 Among his offers, he narrowed down his college choices to the Alabama Crimson Tide, Virginia Cavaliers and North Carolina Tar Heels.
 He ultimately chose to re-classify to 2023 and commit to the Alabama Crimson Tide, graduating from high school a year early and forgoing his senior season.

 College career

 Stevenson enrolled at Alabama in time for the 2023–24 season.
 He made his debut in the team's season-opening win against Morehead State, scoring 12 points.
+As a sophomore, Stevenson averaged 5.4 points and 3.4 rebounds per game.
+Following the season, he transferred to North Carolina.